Password Master Help

 Record every opened database in a history list on startup screen, so that you can pick any of them to reopen.

 Only successfully opened databases will be recorded.
-A newly created database also will be recorded after it is saved.
+A newly created database will also be recorded after it is saved.

 Auto open last database

-Pick the last opened database and ask for master password to open it, each time when a new instance of Password Master starts.
+Pick the last opened database and ask for master password to open it, each time a new instance of Password Master starts.

 Register File Type